 Risks Associated with Production/Development Activities

-- In the Imaging Business, core production bases center on China and Vietnam.
+- Certain production bases of the Group are located in overseas countries.
 Therefore, depending upon exchange rate trends and other factors, operating costs may increase substantially, and the Olympus Group's ability to secure its earnings may be adversely affected.
-Also, depending upon how serious or unstable the state of affairs including anti-Japanese activities may grow or how badly public safety may deteriorate in China, the Olympus Group's production activities may be adversely affected.

 - The Olympus Group relies on certain specific suppliers to consistently develop and produce those products and parts which it cannot develop or produce internally.
 Hence, if the Group is subjected to constraints on procurement of such products and parts according to the said suppliers' convenience, the Olympus Group's ability to produce and supply them may be adversely affected.